mmohammadi9812/codecrafters-http-server-c/README.md

 ## Contributions

 Feedback and contributions are welcome!
 Feel free to open issues or submit pull requests to help improve this project.

+## License
+For more information about licensing, see the `LICENSE` file